sodwing/vpn/README.md

 AllowedIPs = 0.0.0.0/0
 Endpoint = <SERVER_IP>:51820
 ```
+Note: You may need to install resolvconf for DNS functionality to work properly.
 - **DNS:** You can use your own or public DNS servers like **1.1.1.1** (Cloudflare), **8.8.8.8** (Google), or **9.9.9.9** (Quad9).
 - **Address:** Set this to **10.0.0.2/24** (the address assigned in the WireGuard server).
 - **PersistentKeepalive:** Add this line in the peer section if the connection breaks: